-The content for the site was initially established through a collaboration of several companies.
+The content for the site was initially established through a collaboration of several companies as an output of the Property Resilience Action Plan launched by the Defra Property Level Resilience Roundtable.
 The website is regularly updated and incorporates additional guidance and advice from appropriate sources including insurers, government and other industry.
 Third party guidance can be found here.

 Who is it for?